schwarzlichtbezirk/pds/readme.md

 ```
  5. Run server and then client.

+## Connections

+Ports thats used at network are defined in configuration of server and client (see files `config.go`).

+Server opens port `50051` and `50052` by default, and it can be a list for load balancing.

+Client creates one connection to gRPC server on port `50052` by default.
+Host can be defined by environment variable `SERVERHOST`, and if it not defined or empty, `localhost` is used.
+Also client opens `8008` port by default to listen for incoming connections to serve REST API, and it can be a list for load balancing.

 ## REST API

 Arguments of all API calls placed as JSON-objects at request body.
 Replies comes also only as JSON-objects in all cases.